fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 })
 ```

 Note that it is possible to register a middleware only for a specific set of routes.
-So instead of using _userExtractor_ with all the routes
+So instead of using _userExtractor_ with all the routes,

 ```js
 // use the middleware in all routes